-Fire Incident in SDP Bonny, Rivers: Two Children Burnt To Death As Mother Locks Them Up - Nigeria Today
+Two Children Burnt To Death As Fire Burns Down House in SDP Bonny, Rivers - Nigeria Today

-Fire Incident in SDP Bonny, Rivers: Two Children Burnt To Death As Mother Locks Them Up
+Two Children Burnt To Death As Fire Burns Down House in SDP Bonny, Rivers

 Two Children were burnt and killed in an unfortunate fire incident that occured at SDP Secretariat road in Bonny Island, Rivers state after their mother locked them up and went out yesterday night.